blogtheristo/blogtheristo/README.md

 ## Building the DWS 6.0 Platform for Intelligent Industries for Sustainability

-### Solving the Climate change
+### New Solutions for the Climate change - with AI - on Lifetime Fleet

-There is a need for a global industrial map application similar to a covid-map.
+tba.... a global industrial map application similar to a covid-map.
 An application that shows in real time every carbon-emissive device operating.
 An app that shows a dashboard and its wall of carbon emission reductions and improvements on a map showing the local situation.
 A virtual reality platform (DWS) can solve this need.